 Here’s what I call “The Evolution of Chelsea”.
 It’s your typical Midwestern mother’s photo collage of her child from grades K-12.

-In high school I lost 85 pounds the old fashion way with diet (low carb) and exercise.
+In high school I lost 85 pounds with a mostly low carb diet and exercise.
 Using Christmas and birthday money, I purchased a treadmill for my 16th birthday.
-I put over 1,000 miles on that sucker in the first year.
+(Seriously, who does that?)
+I put over 1,000 miles on the treadmill in the first year.
+Looking back, I definitely had bouts of exercise bulimia, exercising 2-3 times a day.

 Before our wedding in June 2011, I managed to shed 15 pounds without even trying that hard.
 I went to kickboxing classes once or twice a week.
 But we weren’t eating the best because all of my spare time was spent working on planning the wedding or DIY projects for the wedding.
 So we had a lot of fast food food or take-out in the months leading up to the wedding.
 But, like I said, I still managed to drop 15 pounds in the year leading up to the wedding.

 In the month after the wedding I had managed to pack on 10 pounds.
-10 pounds in 1 month!
+10 pounds in one month!
 And the kicker?
 I was actually eating better and working out more because I had the time.
-But the stress of wedding planning was over, which was clearly helping me battle the bulge.
+But the stress of wedding planning was over, which was clearly having an affect on my weight.

 I fluctuated up and down with my weight, but nearly 2 years after the wedding I weighed almost 35 pounds more than on our wedding day.
 I felt miserable– physically and emotionally.
 I hadn’t been this big in 12 years.
 My clothes didn’t fit.
 I didn’t really feel like going out in public.
 And I most definitely didn’t want my photo taken.